SpeagleYao/Academic-Homepage/content/home/awards.md

     description: >-
       * Be designated as Meritorious Winner

-      * Predict the sea surface temperature in next 50 years
+      * Predict the sea surface temperature in the next 50 years

-      * Speculate on how temperature changes affect fishery
+      * Speculate on how temperature changes will affect fishery

       * Provide fishermen with strategies from the perspective of long-term profit
 ---